RaynorUE/snich/README.md

 - Sometimes when loading new files the File Explorer is not refreshed and the file/folder may not be immediately visible.
     - This seems to be better as of the latest version... keep an eye on it and let us know if it keeps happening.
     - >__Workaround__: Expand/Collapse the instance folder or use the refresh button on the grey bar just above your instance name (the workspace folder header).
-- Saving files stops syncing to ServiceNow and I am no longer seeing the Updated Record messages.
-    - This is due to a timeout issue and is most noticeable on slow instances.
-You will see this after 3 "Slow Saves"
-    - >__Workaround__: Open your command pallete and look for "Developer: Reload Window" to refresh the window.
-To reset your counter.

 ---------------------------------------------------------------------------------------------------